rollentube/ctf-writeups/portswigger/SQLi/Visible_error-based_SQL_injection.md

 Unterminated string literal started at position 52 in SQL SELECT * FROM tracking WHERE id = 'IeRhAtOxNT0AuPb2''.
 Expected  char
 ```

 Using the following query results in no error.
-So probably we have a MySQL database:
+So probably we have no Oracle database:
 ```
 TrackingId=IeRhAtOxNT0AuPb2'||(select null)||'
 ```